Seldszar/twitch-combo-widget/README.md

 ## Installation

-Clone this repository and install the dependencies by calling `npm install`, then build the widget by calling `npm build`.
+Download the [latest release](https://github.com/Seldszar/brickie/releases/latest) or clone this repository and install the dependencies by calling `npm install`, then build the widget by calling `npm build`.

 ## Usage